 The Maynard Parents' Association (MPA) is a registered charity whose aim is to create a vibrant parent community while raising funds for school projects or items that benefit the girls.
-Recent purchases include outdoor furniture and sports equipment .
+Recent purchases include outdoor furniture, a new trim trail and sports equipment.